First cabinet of Donald Trump: Secretary of Housing and Urban Development

 The nomination of a secretary-designate is reviewed during hearings held by the members of the Banking, Housing, and Urban Affairs committee, then presented to the full Senate for a vote.

 Craig Clemmensen (acting)

 Craig Clemmensen served as acting secretary from January 20 until March 2, 2017.

-Ben Carson
+Ben Carson (2017–2021)

-On December 5, 2016, President-elect Donald Trump announced that he would nominate Ben Carson to the position of Secretary of Housing and Urban Development.
+President-elect Trump announced the selection of Ben Carson as Secretary of Housing and Urban Development on December 5, 2016.
 During confirmation hearings, Carson was held under close scrutiny for his lack of relevant experience, and because he has been one of the most hostile critics of HUD's role in enforcing anti-discrimination laws.

 On January 24, 2017, the Senate Banking Committee voted unanimously to approve the nomination, sending it to the Senate floor for a complete vote.
-On March 2, 2017, Carson was confirmed by the United States Senate in a 58–41 vote.
+On March 2, 2017, Carson was confirmed by the Senate in a vote of 58–41.
 He served until the end of the Trump administration, on January 20, 2021.